AlePuglisi/simple-system-control/README.md

 I believe that this code could be of help to anyone struggling with Laplace domain controller implementation.
 It is always hard to go from theory to practice.
 Also, experimenting with anti-wind-up is very useful to understand the effect of actuator limitations, try to play with the anti-wind-up term, and the motor limits, to see what I'm talking about.
 Changing gains, removing gravity compensation terms, or increasing load length or mass, show the power of this cascade control scheme.

+Consider that, for now the controller has been tested mainly on a regulation problem (step reference) or for a simple ramp signal in Simulink.
+It can be useful to analyze tracking performances instead of regulation ones, providing a time-varying trajectory on the joint position (like a sinusoidal reference).

 As a final note, this controller could be implemented using a custom controller in ros2_control, to make it more real-time reliable and integrated with ros2_control itself.
 It is not an easy task, but for sure an improvement.